-Meeting Date: December 4, 2024

 AGENDA MEMORANDUM

-To: Historic Preservation Board

-From: Brad Boland, AICP, Long Range Project Manager

-Development Services

-Title: Resolution No. HP 2024-03: A Resolution Approving a Reguest for a

-Landmark Alteration Certificate for 110 North Lewis Street

-(Jacob Kroll House)
+- To: Historic Preservation Board - From: Brad Boland, AICP, Long Range Project Manager Development Services - Title: Resolution No. HP 2025-007: A Resolution Approving a Request for a Landmark Alteration Certificate for 110 North Lewis Street (Jacob Kroll House)

-Lot 4 and the North 1⁄2 of Lot 5, Block 16, Craig & Gould's Addition to Castle

-Rock, County of Douglas, State of Colorado
+Lot 4 and the north 1⁄2 of Lot 5, Block 16, Craig & Gould's Addition to Castle Rock, County of Douglas, State of Colorado

 Executive Summary

-The applicant, Brian Nugent, is seeking approval of a landmark alteration (Attachment B) to the Jacob Kroll House that would authorize the construction of a new addition on the property on the south side of the existing home that consists of a bedroom and bathroom suite.
+The applicant, Brian Nugent, is seeking approval of a landmark alteration (Attachment B) to the Jacob Kroll House that would authorize the construction of an outdoor kitchen on the east side of the house.
+The proposed outdoor kitchen features a U-shaped counter centered around a custom masonry pizza oven with an integrated chimney, serving as the focal point of the design.
+A low-profile roof extends from the existing historical structure covering the outdoor kitchen.
 Located at 110 N. Lewis Street, this site is close to the northeast corner of First and Lewis Streets in the Craig and Gould neighborhood (Attachment A).
 Any exterior alteration of a Landmark, including modifications to windows, doors, siding, porches or other character defining feature and additions requires Historic Preservation Board approval of a Landmark Alteration Certificate.

 Figure 1: Vicinity Map

 History of Past Town Council Action

+Historic Preservation - December 4, 2024

+The Historic Preservation Board approved a landmark alteration certificate for a 567 square addition to the south side of the house.

 Historic Preservation - June 19, 2019

 The Historic Preservation Board approved a landmark alteration certificate for an accessory structure and garage in the rear of the property.

 Town Council - June 8, 2000

 Town Council approved an ordinance designating the Jacob Kroll House as a local landmark.

 Discussion

-History of the Property & Existing Conditions
+Figure 2:Aerial

-Figure 2:Aerial The Douglas County Assessor shows the house, known as the Jacob Kroll House, dates to circa 1887.
-Born on a homestead in Happy Canyon in 1894, Jacob "Jake" Kroll lived in the home while operating "Kroll's Grocery," which was located across from the old courthouse.
+The Douglas County Assessor shows the house, known as the Jacob Kroll House, dates to circa 1887.
+Born on a homestead in Happy Canyon in 1894, Jacob "Jake" Kroll lived in the house while operating "Kroll's Grocery," which was located across from the old courthouse.
 Mr. Kroll was known to be a generous member of the community, often "running a tab" for customers, particularly during the Depression.
 He continued to work as a grocer even after selling the store to Bob Longworth, up until Mr. Kroll's death in 1971.

-Figure 3: Front/West Elevation Platted as part of the Craig & Gould's Addition to Castle Rock subdivision, the property includes lot 4 and the northern half of lot 5 in block 16.
+Figure 3: Front/West Elevation

+Platted as part of the Craig & Gould's Addition to Castle Rock subdivision, the property includes lot 4 and the northern half of lot 5 in block 16.
 The bungalow/craftsman house is approximately 1,300 square feet and is only one story.
-The frame home includes clapboard siding, side gabled roof with dormer window, and an enclosed front entry/porch.
+The frame house includes clapboard siding, side gabled roof with dormer window, and an enclosed front entry/porch.
+A 567 square foot addition, approved by the Historic Preservation Board in 2024, of matching materials off the side elevation of the house is currently under construction on the south side of the house.
 A detached garage with an accessory dwelling unit (ADU) is located at the rear of the property.
 Approved by the Historic Preservation Board in 2019, the two-car garage measures approximately 725 square feet and the accessory dwelling unit measures approximately 662 square feet.
-The structure's skin consists of wood, lap siding and cedar shake singles matching the existing home.
+The structure's skin consists of wood, lap siding and cedar shake singles matching the existing house.